landrevj/nixos/modules/nixos/hardware/vfio/readme.md

 #### Solution
 Cards with the Fresco Logic chips can be a bit iffy, but I remember reading somewhere that the ones with the Renesas UPD720201/UPD720210 chip should work just fine.
-The [one I bought](https://www.amazon.com/dp/B081Y4NT25) does at least.
+The new [one I bought](https://www.amazon.com/dp/B081Y4NT25) does at least.